LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 This analogy falls down slightly when it comes to completion.
 If you call `OnCompleted`, it immediately calls `OnCompleted` on all of its observers, and if any new observers subscribe, they will also immediately be completed—it does not first supply the last value.
 (So this is another way in which it is different from a `ReplaySubject<T>` with a buffer size of 1.)

-Simlarly, if you call `OnError`, all current observers will receive an `OnError` call, and any subsequent subscribers will also receive nothing but an `OnError` call.
+Similarly, if you call `OnError`, all current observers will receive an `OnError` call, and any subsequent subscribers will also receive nothing but an `OnError` call.

 backing fields to properties.

 ## AsyncSubject<T>